GreatMesa/Bike-Led-Controller/README.md

 <img width="310" height="162" alt="images" src="https://github.com/user-attachments/assets/635f907e-68a6-49c5-8ab6-bc3624ed3ef1" />

 ## Introduction
 The goal of this project is to add more customizability to bike lights.
 When I was looking though lights for my bike I found that there was a limited amount of colors and patterns I could use.
 I wanted to create lights and controllers so I could have a better understanding of what was going on in the controller in terms of current consumption and speed of the bike, things that also were not present in other controllers.
-In this project, I designed a custom bike ring + a custom led controller board so that I could
+In this project, I designed a custom bike ring + a custom led controller board so that I could have a greater level of control.

 ## Custom LED Ring
 For the ring, I decided to split the base and top  of the ring into 8 seperate segments.
 This was due to the size of the ring being way to big for my bike & in terms of the print time & assembely ease, 8 segments seemed to do the best in those 2 categories.